 Even before the bad press was so abundant, Truvian leadership was hearing from key opinion leaders that despite many tests being available, there were challenges with specificity and in many cases, supply was also limited.
 There was an acute need for a solution that was rooted in good science and leveraged the regulatory pathways.
 A pandemic also needs testing to deliver at scale, everywhere.

 Truvian is grounded in the belief that we can do better, and improvements need to be made in healthcare.
-Individuals need access to reliable, affordable testing any time, all the time.
+From rapid blood testing to antibody testing, individuals need increased access to reliable and affordable testing any time, all the time.
 We saw a tremendous opportunity to align our company’s mission and vision with bringing a solution to market, that aids in the battle against COVID-19, by collaborating with top scientists and medical professionals.
 Our Easy Check COVID-19 IgM/IgG antibody test has been designed to not only meet FDA standards, but exceed them, with rigorous independent lab testing performed to ensure high sensitivity and specificity in a routine testing environment.
-We are working to fill a gap, producing tests at scale and at low cost, so all who need a test, receive a test.
+We are working to fill a gap, producing COVID-19 antibody tests at scale and at low cost, so all who need a test, receive a test.

 There’s no single solution to end this pandemic.
 It will take contributions from both the public and private sector and no single diagnostic test or company will be able to satisfy the entire need.
 But we felt compelled to bring a test to the market and help to provide insights for crucial decision making.